NoMoreSyntaxx/Dotfiles/README.md

 Hy3
 Hyprbars
 Hyprexpo
+Hyprshot

-I believe Hyprbars and Hyprexpo can be installed through the hyprpm packages manager.
+I believe Hyprbars, Hyprshot and Hyprexpo can be installed through the hyprpm packages manager.
 I am not so sure about Hy3 though.

 # How to Install